golemfactory/golem-architecture/GIPS/GIP-PR0001-multifile-transfer.md

 ## Proposed formats

-In standart implementation we expect to have following codecs:
+In standard implementation we expect to have following codecs:

 - `zip`
 - `tar.gz` - tar with gzip compression
 - `tar.xz` - tar with lzma compression.
 - `zip.0` - zip store only compression.

-## Suported format cedes negotioation
+## Supported format cedes negotiation

-Exe unit should expose property `golem.activity.caps.transfer.format` with list of suported coedcs.
+Exe unit should expose property `golem.activity.caps.transfer.format` with list of supported codecs.

 Example: